relsqui/humblewords/README.md

 ## Example
 ```
+relsqui@albatross:~$ git clone git@github.com:relsqui/humblewords.git
+[...]
 relsqui@albatross:~$ cd humblewords/
 relsqui@albatross:~/humblewords$ ./humble.sh

 I'm thinking of a word.
-Guess what it is, and I'll tell you whether your guess
+Guess what it is, and I'll tell you whether my word
-comes before or after my word, alphabetically.
+comes before or after your guess, alphabetically.
+(The possibility count is
+the number of words I could have chosen in the range you've narrowed it down
+to so far.)
 To quit, type Ctrl-C or Ctrl-D.

-Guess 1: moose
+Guess 1: late
-It's before moose.
+It's after late.
-Range: a to moose
+Range: late to zone (2136 possibilities).

-Guess 2: fact
+Guess 2: sear
-It's before fact.
-Range: a to fact

-...

-Guess 8: effable
-It's after effable.
+It's after sear.
-Range: effable to enemy
+Range: sear to zone (956 possibilities).

+[...]

-Guess 9: eligible
+Guess 6: sour
-It's before eligible.
+It's before sour.
-Range: effable to eligible
+Range: sear to sour (224 possibilities).

-...

-Guess 16: electable
+Guess 7: sire
-It's after electable.
+It's after sire.
-Range: electable to electric
+Range: sire to sour (82 possibilities).

+[...]

-Guess 17: elector
+Guess 17: skill
-It's before elector.
+It's after skill.
-Range: electable to elector
+Range: skill to skit (4 possibilities).

-Guess 18: election
+Guess 18: skin
+It's after skin.
+Range: skin to skit (2 possibilities).

+Guess 19: skip

-You got it in 18 guesses!
+You got it in 19 guesses!
 ```

 ## Configuration